filecoin-project/devgrants/rfps/new-wave-4-rfps.md

 **Project Description**

-A pluggable remote signing module that supports HSMs would allow Filecoin miners to secure their private keys used to participate in block signing and consensus. [lotus issue 2016](https://github.com/filecoin-project/lotus/issues/2016) describes an API interface for remote signers that can “secure a miner’s worker key, which is required to be used every epoch period (25s) to perform around 5 signing operations.”
+A pluggable remote signing module that supports HSMs would allow Filecoin miners to secure their private keys used to participate in block signing and consensus.

+[lotus issue 2016](https://github.com/filecoin-project/lotus/issues/2016) describes an API interface for remote signers that can “secure a miner’s worker key, which is required to be used every epoch period (25s) to perform around 5 signing operations.”
 The API calls listed are currently in the [lotus JSON RPC API](https://github.com/filecoin-project/lotus/blob/master/api/api_full.go#L160), the ExternalBackends endpoint may need to be added to lotus.

 *Requirements*

-1. Miner worker keys need to be BLS
+1. Miner worker keys are BLS
 2. Slashing checks for not signing blocks at the same height
-    - double sign protection in the HSM (e.g. if node is compromised)
+    - double sign protection in the HSM (e.g. if a node is compromised)
 3. Whitelisting withdrawal addresses
-4. Load balancer for using multiple HSMs
+4. Load balancer for using multiple HSMs (e.g. multiple USBs)
 5. RPC calls
-6. VPN / TLS tunnel to the node (Wireguard)
+6. VPN / TLS tunnel to the node
-7. 5 signatures within 25s block epoch time / a few signatures per second
+7. 5 signatures within a 25s block epoch time / a few signatures per second

 *Other notes*
 - The Remote Signer module can be a small Docker.
-- Node keys for storage deals are out of scope.
+- Node keys for storage deals are out of scope (but could be added).

-Support for a various HSMs will be considered as this increases security biodiversity e.g. Ledger Nano X, YubiHSM2, USB Armory, iMX8, etc. PCIe and rack HSMs integrations may be considered but they are expensive options for miners.)
+Support for a various HSMs will be considered as this increases security biodiversity e.g. Ledger Nano X, YubiHSM2, USB Armory, iMX8, cloud vaults, etc. PCIe and rack HSMs integrations may be considered but they are expensive options for miners.)

 &nbsp;